-PRSENTATION OF ORDINANCES
+PRESENTATION OF THE ORDINANCES

-Covid-19 Ordinances: A Slowdown in Business Activities in Parallel with a Legislative Rush
+Covid-19 Ordinances: the end of the tunnel?

-The Law No. 2020-290 of 23 March 2020 declared a state of public health emergency in France for a two-month period, expiring on 23 May at midnight [(24 May at zero hours)], which is likely to be extended until 23 July, at the request of the French Prime Minister Mr. Edouard Philippe.

-It might be observed that since Gide was founded, almost 100 years ago, the legal profession has not seen such a set of far-reaching measures to protect the population and the economy.
+The Law No. 2020-290 of 23 March 2020 declared a state of public health emergency in France, which was then extended by Law No. 2020-546 of 11 May 2020 until 10 July 2020 inclusive.
+Since Gide was founded100 years ago, the legal profession had never seen such a set of far-reaching measures to protect the population and the economy.

-This Booklet, which is up-to-date as at 30 April 2020, endeavors to provide our readers outside of France with an intelligible and free-access overview of all the ordinances made pursuant to this exceptional Law so as to enable them to grasp the French legal implications of the pandemic.
+This second edition of Gide's Covid-19 Booklet is up to date as 2 June 2020, date which opens a new stage of return - though still fragile - to a certain normality.
+It endeavors to provide our readers outside France with an intelligible and free-access overview of all the ordinances made pursuant to this exceptional Law, so as to enable them to grasp the French legal implications of the pandemic.

-A multidisciplinary group of lawyers, the so-called "Covid-19 Taskforce", from all practice areas and working alongside Gide's Scientific Counsel and the knowledge-management team, headed by Emilie Leygonie, have contributed to this Booklet.
+A multidisciplinary group of lawyers, called the "Covid-19 Taskforce", from all practice areas and working alongside Gide's Scientific Council and the Knowledge Management team, headed by Emilie Leygonie, have contributed to this Booklet.

-The reader shall find in the following pages, in addition to an overview of the Law of 23 March 2020, a concise outline of the most significant ordinances pertaining to the business world, relating notably to contractual time-limits, timeframes for court proceedings, the creation of a solidarity fund, companies' difficulties, company administration during the crisis, employment law, real estate law, intellectual property and new technologies.
+The reader shall find in the following pages, in addition to an overview of the Law of 23 March 2020, a concise outline of the most significant ordinances pertaining to the business world, relating notably to contractual time-limits, timeframes for court proceedings, the creation of a solidarity fund, companies' difficulties, company administration during the crisis, employment law, public and environmental law, real estate law, intellectual property and new technologies.